MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 ## Customize the look with a data template

 By using a data template in a ListView or GridView control, you can define how the items and data are to be visualized.
 By default, a data item is displayed in the list view as the string representation of the data object it's bound to.
-You can show the string representation of a particular property of the data item by setting the [DisplayMemberPath](/uwp/api/windows.ui.xaml.controls.itemscontrol.displaymemberpath) to that property.
+You can show the string representation of a particular property of the data item by setting [DisplayMemberPath](/uwp/api/windows.ui.xaml.controls.itemscontrol.displaymemberpath) to that property.

 However, you might ordinarily want to show a richer presentation of your data.
-To specify how items in the list view or grid view are to be displayed, you create a [DataTemplate class](/uwp/api/Windows.UI.Xaml.DataTemplate).
+To specify how items in the list view or grid view are to be displayed, you create a [DataTemplate](/uwp/api/Windows.UI.Xaml.DataTemplate) class.
 The XAML in DataTemplate defines the layout and appearance of the controls that are used to display an individual item.
 The controls in the layout can be bound to the properties of a data object, or they can have static content that's defined inline.

 > [!NOTE]
 > When you use the [x:Bind markup extension](/windows/uwp/xaml-platform/x-bind-markup-extension) in DataTemplate, you have to specify the data type (`x:DataType`) on the data template.